 Another common reason for a leaky window is improper installation.
 We all assume the team that installed our windows did it the right way.
 Unfortunately, some installers are better than others when it comes to skill and attention to detail.

-If you're not sure whether or not the contractor installed your windows correctly, it's best to hire a professional to take a look.
-They will be able to tell you if there are any problems with the installation and can fix them accordingly.
+If you’re unsure whether the contractor installed your windows correctly, it’s best to hire a professional to inspect them.
+They will be able to inform you if there are any issues with the installation and can rectify them accordingly.
+Hiring a professional might seem like an unnecessary expense, but it could save you money in the long run by preventing further damage to your home.

 4. Cracked or Broken Glass

 Finally, another common reason for windows to leak is cracked or broken glass.
-If there is any damage to the glass, it can create gaps that allow water to seep in—especially if you have old single-pane windows.
+If there is any damage to the glass, it can create gaps that allow water to seep in, especially if you have old single-pane windows.
 In addition, if the sealant around the glass is damaged, it can also cause leaks.

 4 Ways to Keep Windows From Leaking